What to order at The Boat

 Salumi ★ 4.5

-Salumi in Seattle's Pioneer Square is the Armandino Batali institution: house-cured charcuterie, porchetta sandwiches and the rotating seasonal menu since 1999.
+Salumi in Seattle's Pioneer Square is the Armandino Batali institution: house-cured charcuterie, porchetta sandwiches and the rotating seasonal menu.

 Signature: Porchetta sandwich, Mole salami, Hot pepper sub